 Experts predict that by 2021 cybercrime damages will cost $6 trillion annually across the globe.
 And that was before the coronavirus pandemic hit the global economy.
 This alarming number proves that businesses are not immune to cyber threats, and even the most security-conscious organizations can fall into the hands of cybercriminals and hackers.
 It is false to assume that if you own a small business, hackers will not be interested in attacking your company.
 In reality, businesses of all scopes are under threat if they are out of sync with today’s cybersecurity practices.

 Fortunately, most of the cyber threats are avoidable if companies decide to utilize risk management tools and top cybersecurity practices.
-If you are not 100% confident that your data is safe, check out the following security practices to avoid cyber threats.
+If you are not 100% confident that your data is safe, check out HackEDU.com if you want your team of developers to receive cybersecurity training and learn how to avoid cyber threats.
 This article is aimed to guide you through the top security advice that will keep your company well and safe.

 Safeguard your hardware